2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/01 Welcome back ❤️

-March 30th, 2025-April 3rd is Spring-Last stage of SHUNBUN (Spring equinox)-12th KOU “Distant thunder.”
+March 30th, 2025-April 3rd is Spring-End of SHUNBUN (Spring equinox)-12th KOU “Distant thunder.”
 The rumbling coming from somewhere must be spring thunder.
 The 12th KOU represents the unsettled spring weather as the seasons change.

 Although there was no “spring thunder”, the weather has been changing rapidly over the past week.
 The minimum temperature continued to be over 12°C, and the maximum temperatures on the 25th and 27th were 23.4°C and 28.9°C, respectively.
 However, on the mornings of the 29th and 30th, the weather suddenly changed with some sleet and snow falling.